-You can still apply for the Wells Fargo student card if you don’t have a checking account with them, but you will need to go to a branch in person to apply for the card.
+You can still apply for the Wells Fargo Cash Back CollegeSM Card if you don’t have a checking account with them, but you will need to go to a branch in person to apply for the card.
 Just be prepared for them to try to sell you a checking account while you’re there.

 Our favorite feature is the free cellphone insurance.
-If you pay your monthly cellular telephone bill with your Wells Fargo credit card, you will get up to $600 of protection (with a $25 deductible).
+If you pay your monthly cellular telephone bill with your Wells Fargo Cash Back CollegeSM Card, you will get up to $600 of protection (with a $25 deductible).
 This is great coverage for damage or theft of your cellphone, and you can make a claim up to two times each year.
 Just remember that this does not cover lost phones.
 This is a great, free way to protect your phone and avoid the financial pain of replacing or buying a new phone after an accident.

 Like most student credit cards, Wells Fargo’s is a very expensive way to borrow.
-In fairness, Wells Fargo does offer a range of APRs (from 11.90% to 21.90%).
-However, given that most college student will have no or limited credit history, they can expect to pay much closer to 21.90%.
+In fairness, Wells Fargo does offer a range of APRs (from 12.90% - 22.90% Variable).
+However, given that most college student will have no or limited credit history, they can expect to pay much closer to the higher variable APR.

 And if you are looking to study abroad or backpack across Europe, your Wells Fargo card is an expensive way to do it.
-With a 3% foreign transaction fee, the costs of using your card abroad could add up quickly.
+With a foreign transaction fee of 3% of each transaction converted to U.S. dollars, the costs of using your card abroad could add up quickly.